youngjon2001/JOE-DATA-PORTOFOLIO/README.md

  ### Data Analysis

  ### Result Analysis
  The result of the analysis is as follows:
- 1. I found that there was a huge variation in sleep patterns in occupations such as Doctors, Nurses, and software engineers compared to occupation such as sales managers, managers.
+ 1. I found that there was a huge variation in sleep patterns among occupations such as Doctors, Nurses, and software engineers compared to occupations such as sales managers, managers, scientists, and teachers.
+A high variation in sleep patterns among nurses and doctors, most especially, means that their sleep schedules are quite irregular.
+This could be due to shift work, long hours, or varying work schedules.
+    2. Discovered that heart rate has a significant impact on sleep quality and also in duration.
+The more the heart rate the less the sleep quality. and this is because during sleep heart rate becomes slower thereby increasing sleep quality.
+Cases where heart rates are high can lead to anxiety and stress leading to poor sleep quality.
+    3. Stress level was discovered to have a contributing effect on sleep quality.
+    4. Physical activity was discovered not to affect sleep health at all.